L.REL-112: Introduction to Theology & Religious Studies

 L.REL-316: Pilgrims in Their Own Land-AI

-Explore the variety of religious traditions, communities, beliefs, and practices that together constitute “religion” in the United States.
-During the semester, students map their own journeys, recording the interactions they have with people and places on and off campus.
-Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
+Explore the religious traditions, communities, beliefs, and practices that together constitute “religion” in the United States.
+During the semester, students compare and contrast traditions and relate these traditions to their own lives.
+Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB130, L.LIB-135, or L.LIB-220.
 3 credits.

 L.REL-318: Councils, Creeds & Culture-AC